This one bedroom home would be a great first time buy or buy to let investment likely to generate circa £695 per month.

 Entrance door to front.
 Door to lounge.

-8' 3" x 6' 6" (2.51m x 1.98m) Range of base and wall mounted units with roll top work surface.
+8' 3" x 6' 6" (2.51m x 1.98m) A range of base and wall mounted units with roll top work surface.
 Integrated sink with mixer tap over.
 Integrated oven and hob.
 Space for fridge freezer.
 Space and plumbing for automatic washing machine.
 Wall mounted gas boiler.
 Useful recess storage area.
-Ceramic tiled flooring.
+Engineered wood flooring.
 Double glazed window to rear.
 Radiator.

 Doors to all rooms, coving to ceiling.

 11' 9" x 10' 9" (3.57m x 3.28m) Built in double wardrobe.
 Loft access.
 Double glazed window to rear overlooking countryside views.
 Radiator.